 In response to the recent recovery of the U.S. coal industry, it is expected that coal will fall sharply after reaching its peak in 2027.
 It is estimated that by 2050, coal's share of global power generation will drop from 38% to only 11%.
 Currently, large countries that rely mainly on coal for power generation, such as China and India, are also moving towards a clean energy path.

-According to the report, Southeast Asia will have US$205 billion in renewable energy investment opportunities in the next ten years, which is 2.6 times that of the coal market in the past ten years.
+Southeast Asia will have US$205 billion in renewable energy investment opportunities in the next ten years, which is 2.6 times that of the coal market in the past ten years.
 Because of the recently announced carbon neutral commitments of East Asian G3 countries (China, Japan, South Korea), it has become the main driving force for the Public Development Bank (PDB) to start investing in the Southeast Asian renewable energy market.

 East Asia G3 is the world's largest energy investment unit and has established close links with the Southeast Asian market.
 With the decline of coal investment, many banks are slowly turning to invest in renewable energy.
 The climate crisis has also affected the flexibility and originality of the East Asian financial industry.
 The government-backed public development bank needs to play the role of pioneer again to break into new markets.